coralblocks/CoralRing/README.md

 Note that for maximum performance the producer and consumer should busy spin when blocking.
 However you can also choose to use a _wait strategy_ from [CoralQueue](https://github.com/coralblocks/CoralQueue).

-## Blocking Multicast Ring
+## Blocking Broadcast Ring

 <img src="images/BlockingMcastRing.png" alt="BlockingMcastRing" width="50%" height="50%" />

 You can also have a single producer broadcasting messages to multiple consumers so that `each consumer gets all the messages in the same order that they were sent by the producer`.
 Any slow consumer can cause the ring to get full and the producer to block.
 As the slow consumer makes progress so will the producer.

-- Click [here](src/main/java/com/coralblocks/coralring/example/ring/minimal/MinimalBlockingMcastProducer.java) for a minimal example of using blocking multicast ring producer
+- Click [here](src/main/java/com/coralblocks/coralring/example/ring/minimal/MinimalBlockingBroadcastProducer.java) for a minimal example of using blocking broadcast ring producer
-- Click [here](src/main/java/com/coralblocks/coralring/example/ring/minimal/MinimalBlockingMcastConsumer.java) for a minimal example of using blocking multicast ring consumer
+- Click [here](src/main/java/com/coralblocks/coralring/example/ring/minimal/MinimalBlockingBroadcastConsumer.java) for a minimal example of using blocking broadcast ring consumer
 <br/><br/>
-- Click [here](src/main/java/com/coralblocks/coralring/example/ring/BlockingMcastProducer.java) for a basic example of using blocking multicast ring producer
+- Click [here](src/main/java/com/coralblocks/coralring/example/ring/BlockingBroadcastProducer.java) for a basic example of using blocking broadcast ring producer
-- Click [here](src/main/java/com/coralblocks/coralring/example/ring/BlockingMcastConsumer.java) for a basic example of using blocking multicast ring consumer
+- Click [here](src/main/java/com/coralblocks/coralring/example/ring/BlockingBroadcastConsumer.java) for a basic example of using blocking broadcast ring consumer

 Note that for maximum performance the producer and consumers should busy spin when blocking.
 However you can also choose to use a _wait strategy_ from [CoralQueue](https://github.com/coralblocks/CoralQueue).